 Thick, creamy and savory, this vegan condensed cream of mushroom soup is the best delicious stand-in for your favorite creamy mushroom recipes.
 This cream of mushroom substitute is dairy-free, oil-free, vegan and easy to make.

-Serve it as a soup, over rice or in casseroles and other recipes that call for a can of condensed cream of mushroom soup as an ingredient.
+Serve it as a soup, in casseroles and other recipes that call for a can of condensed cream of mushroom soup as an ingredient.

 Want to save this post?

-Cream of mushroom soup is especially popular in the fall and winter, when the weather turns chilly and we're all craving comforting, warming dishes.
+Cream of mushroom soup is especially popular in the cold fall and winter months when we're all craving comfort food.

-- Mushrooms - fresh button mushrooms are the key ingredient in making this naturally savory soup
+- Mushrooms - fresh white button mushrooms are the key ingredient in making this naturally savory soup

 - Plant-based milk - use an unsweetened, unflavored milk - I recommend almond, soy or cashew milk.
 Make sure the milk you're using as no added sugar or flavors, like vanilla, which will ruin the dish.
-Also, plant-based milks that are naturally sweet or have strong aftertastes, like oat and coconut, don't work well in this.
+Also, don't use plant-based milks that are naturally sweet or have strong aftertastes, like oat and coconut milk.

 - Mushroom powder - for a light, subtle mushroom flavor in this cream soup, omit the mushroom powder.
 For a stronger, more concentrated mushroom flavor, use it.